a-paxton/xsede-quickstarts/basic_jetstream_startup-macos.md

           * In Web Shell: `cat >> ~/.ssh/authorized_keys` then Control+D
       * If you'd like to add another key (i.e., not your own computer's) to your VM:
           * In remote terminal or Web Shell: `curl https://github.com/GITHUB_USERNAME.keys >> ~/.ssh/authorized_keys`
-  1. Execute Dockerfile in remote terminal window: `./run-container`
+  1. Execute Dockerfile in remote terminal window.
+      * We include a template Dockerfile in this repo: `https://github.com/a-paxton/xsede-quickstarts/blob/master/xsede_templates/run-container`
+          * To use, you would need to copy this file into your volume.
+          * To run, type into your remote terminal window: `./run-container`
       * **Note**: Re-run this step even if you're simply resuming a stopped/paused instance.
   1. Move data from local computer to volume.
       * In remote terminal window, create a new folder for your data.